Kishore-Karic/Clash-Royale-Chest-System/README.md

 * At Save take current time from Server and Save it and at Load take current time from Server and reduce it with Last Saved time to get Reamining time to calculate with Chest Unlocking time.

 # Game Functionality
-1. 4 different types of Chest.
+1. 4 different types of Chest each will have 3 tier.
-2. Each with different Unlock time.
+2. Each Chests with different Unlock time.
 3. Only one Chest can be Unlocking at a time.
 4. Maximum 2 Chests can be stored into Unlock queue we can edit it's limit too.
 5. If the Chest in queue is unlocked next will be automatically start unlocking.